-- 6. DVOP DVOP includes a wide variety of services directly related to meeting the employment needs of disabled and other eligible veterans as defined at 38 USC 4103A(a) and in Jobs for Veterans State Grant special provisions (based on Pub.
+- 6. DVOP DVOP includes a wide variety of services directly related to meeting the employment needs of disabled and other eligible veterans as defined at 38 USC 4103A(a), agency directives, and in Jobs for Veterans State Grant special provisions (based on Pub.
 L. No. 107-288).
 These services include, but are not limited to, the following: - a.
-Providing intensive services to meet the employment needs of eligible veterans with the following order of priority in the provision of services: - (1) Special disabled veterans; - (2) Other disabled veterans; and, - (3) Other eligible veterans. - b.
+Providing staff-assisted career services to meet the employment needs of eligible veterans with significant barriers to employment in the following order of priority: - (1) Special disabled veterans; - (2) Other disabled veterans; and - (3) Other eligible veterans with barriers to employment. - b.
 Ensuring that maximum emphasis in meeting the employment needs of veterans is placed upon assisting economically and educationally disadvantaged veterans. - c.
-Providing intensive services using a case management approach. - d.
-Maintaining coordination and cooperation with Local Veterans' Employment Representatives, staff funded through the Workforce Investment Act of 1998, and the Wagner-Peyser Act, and other AJC partners collocated in the AJC Career Center. - e.
+Providing career services using a case management approach. - d.
+Maintaining coordination and cooperation with Local Veterans' Employment Representatives, staff funded through WIOA, the Wagner-Peyser Act, and other agency partners collocated in the AJCs. - e.
 Conduct outreach and assistance to individuals identified for participation in Homeless Veterans' Integration Projects, Vocational Rehabilitation and other Federal and federally funded employment and training programs. - f.
 Develop linkages to assist appropriate grantees and other agencies to promote maximum employment opportunities for veterans. - 7.
 LVER LVER staff provide outreach and assistance to employers and facilitate the provision of a variety of services to eligible veterans.
 These services include, but are not limited to the following (38 USC 4104): - a.
 Maintain regular contact with community leaders, employers, labor unions, training programs, and veterans' organizations for the purpose of - (1) keeping them advised of eligible veterans and eligible persons available for employment and training, and - (2) keeping eligible veterans and eligible persons advised of opportunities for employment and training.

 - b.
 Provide directly, or facilitate the provision of, labor exchange services including intake and assessment, counseling, testing, job-search assistance, and referral and placement services for eligible veterans. - c.
 Assist, through automated data processing, in securing and maintaining current information regarding available employment and training opportunities. - d.
-Conducting job search workshops for job-seeking veterans and Transition Assistance Program (TAP) employment workshops for transitioning service members and their spouses.
+Conducting or facilitating job search workshops for job-seeking veterans.